vuejs/vitepress/docs/index.md

   - title: Power of Vue meets Markdown
     details: The project structure that helps you focus on writing, yet fully customizable for any website development.
   - title: Fully static yet still dynamic
-    details: Go wild with the true SSG + SPA architecture.
-Static on the page load, engage users with 100% interactive from there.
+    details: Go wild with true SSG + SPA architecture.
+Static on page load, but engage users with 100% interactivity from there.
 ---